 Since it took off in 1952, lexophiles all over the world have been challenging friends to games of Scrabble.
 While nothing beats the real game, online versions of Scrabble come close and still allow you to demonstrate your vocabulary prowess.
-There are lots of copycat games on the Web but to truly enjoy the tile-based spelling game, you need to stick to the original Scrabble and the rules you already know.
+There are lots of copycat games online.
+However, if you want to enjoy the traditional, tile-based spelling game, stick to the original Scrabble and the rules you already know.

 Where to Play Scrabble Online

 Pogo's version of Scrabble has the look of the classic game.
-You may choose to start a game as a guest player or register as a free user to play against others, track your scores and earn tokens.
-If you are stumped during the game you can use the hint option to come up with suggestions for moves.
-The definition option helps you check if potential plays are legitimate and look up challenging words your opponent may play.
+You may choose to start a game as a guest player, but you won't be able to access all the features.
+If you register as a free user, you can play against others, track your scores, and earn tokens.
+If you are stumped during the game, use the hint option to come up with suggestions for moves.
+The definition option helps you check whether potential plays are legitimate and look up challenging words your opponent may play.
 The two-letter word list is also included right next to the game board for when you need a quick play.

-While not an officially sanctioned version, Quadplex's Scrabble board features the same bonus tiles and it also uses the same scoring system and dictionary.
-You can play without registering or register to get rid of the ads, get your own rating and have the option to play against computer opponents.
-After joining the game, you click "autostart" and the system will automatically find you an opponent to begin a game with.
+While not an officially sanctioned version, Quadplex's Scrabble board features the same bonus tiles.
+It also uses the same scoring system and dictionary.
+You can play without registering or register to get rid of the ads, get your own rating, and have the option to play against computer opponents.
+After joining the game, click "autostart".
+Next, the system automatically chooses an opponent for you and starts the game.

 Internet Scrabble Club

 Serious players of Scrabble will want to try out the Internet Scrabble Club.
 Once you register and download the club's interface to connect to the server, you can begin to observe games or play Scrabble against players all over the world.
 Players are given ratings for games and have the opportunity to move up in level as they play and win games.

 Words with Friends